liferay-search/liferay-docs/en/developer/tutorials/articles/03-upgrading-code-to-liferay-7.2/11-upgrading-portlets/02-upgrading-a-genericportlet.markdown

 2018-03-21 17:45:10.151 INFO  [Refresh Thread: Equinox Container: 0012cbb0-7e2c-0018-146e-95a4d71cdf95][BundleStartStopLogger:35] STARTED sample-dao-portlet_7.1.0.1 [655]
 ```

-The portlet is now available on @product@.
+The portlet is now available on @sharepoint@.

 You've learned how to upgrade and deploy a portlet that extends
 `GenericPortlet`.
 You adapt the code, resolve dependencies, and deploy the